dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 the starting condition, and about two lines of code.
 Hooray.
 Again, once the code compiled (as I figured out Nim syntax) it ran first time.

+### Day 13: Shuttle Search ###

+Chinese Remainder Theorem day!
+I had a sieve solution working for the examples in part 2, but of course it was too slow for the solution.
+Once I got the hint that CRT is needed, I dusted off a Lobster implementation I did for Rosetta Code project, struggled with `foldl` syntax again, and once it compiled it worked first time run in the blink of an eye.

 ---

 ## Stats